galan/verjson/README.md

 }
 ```

-In order to transform old data we have to write a `Transformation` class (`Transformations` contains methods that should be static imported):
+In order to transform old data we have to write a `Transformation` class (`Transformations` contains static methods that should be static imported):
 ```java
 public class Transformation1 extends Transformation {
 	@Override